ftrackhq/integrations/doc/using/exporting_project.rst

 .. note::

-    Some attributes, such as timecode related ones, are added for the moment as metadata.
-This might be change in the future.
+    Some attributes, such as timecode related ones, are stored as metadata.
+This might change in the future.

 Exporting
 =========